lucidworks/fusion-spark-bootcamp/README.md

 ## sparknlp-ner
 This lab requires Fusion 4.0 or later
 Run the `labs/sparknlp-ner/setup_sparknlp_ner_demo.sh` to start this lab.
 This script uploads a Fusion PBL job into Fusion, which can then be manually started to finish the job.
+Also please navigate into labs/sparknlp-ner and execute the script from that location.

 The job downloads the conll2003 dataset (stored in a lucidworks AWS S3 bucket), and runs sparknlp's DLNerModel against each sentence in the data.
 Consequently, the words in each sentences are tagged with the `I-PER`, `I-ORG`, `I-LOC`, `I-MISC`, and `O` tags, and the result